shreshthakanungo/Springboard/README.md

        iv.
 Slot - An intent can require zero or more slots or parameters.
 Slots can be added as a part of intent configuration.
 The user must provide values of all required slots before amazon lex fulfill the intent.
         v.
 Slot Type - Each slot has a slot type.
 You can create your own custom slot types or use build-in slot types.
 Each slot type must have a unique name within the account.

+ML behind the Chatbot:

+NLU is a branch of natural language processing, which helps computer understand and interpret human language by breaking down the elemental pieces of speech.
+To build machines that understand natural language, the speech is distilled into a structure ontology, using combination of rules, statistical modelling, or other techniques.
+Entities must be extracted, identified and resolved and semantic meaning must be derived within context, and be used for identifying intents.
+For eg. a simple phrase such as: "I want to know the price of the product".
+Here - need: price(intent), need: product(intent), confidence score: 0.92